Timeline

 1790

-• French Revolution.
-The Intendant of New Francy accepts to follow some of the new dictates of the Republican Government though much of the population and civil service call for a more neutral position.
+• The French Revolution.
+The Intendant of New France decides to follow some of the new dictates of the Republican Government though much of the population and civil service call for a more neutral position.

-• French Revolution is welcommed at first by the duchy's population; the new Republic soon suppresses the British Parliament and abolishes the duchy's rights and priviledges.
+• The French Revolution is welcomed at first by the Duchy of Cornouaille's population; the new Republic soon suppresses the British Parliament and abolishes the duchy's rights and priviledges.
 This year is known as the Second Year of Betrayal.

 1791

-• 5 September: Robert Wainwright of Virginia, the wealthiest man in the American colonies manumits his personal fiefdom of more than 500 slaves, mostly Africans, with the Deed of Emancipation.
+• 5 September - Robert Wainwright of Virginia, the wealthiest man in the American colonies manumits his personal fiefdom of more than 500 slaves, mostly Africans, with the Deed of Emancipation.
 This singular act of the 18th century impresses the younger generation of the NAL's Founders, notably Richard Bonnaire Whittington and James Monroe, the first two General Moderators, who would do the same upon taking office.
-The actions of these few Founders set in motion a series of events that would lead to the emancipation of all slaves and bondsmen in the FK and their colonial empire.
+The actions of these few Founders set in motion a series of events that would lead to the emancipation of all slaves and bondsmen in the Federated Kingdoms (FK) and their colonial empire.

-• Louisiannan Revolution.
-Many of nobility besides the Monarch (Prince) are exiled.
+• The Louisiannan Revolution.
+Many of the nobility besides the monarch (prince) are exiled.
 Entire families relocate to New Francy.

 1792

-• Due to the execution of the King of France, the Intendant of New_Francy cuts off ties with the Republicans, now declared 'Illegitimates'.
-Beginning of a period of low-level skirmishes between small groups of monarchists and republicans in the territory of New-France in between the main center of population of New-Francy and Louisianna.
+• Because of the execution of the King of France, the Intendant of New_Francy cuts off ties with the Republicans, now declared 'Illegitimates'.
+The beginning of a period of low-level skirmishes between small groups of monarchists and republicans in the territory of New-France in between the main centers of population of New-Francy and Louisianna.

 1793